-The Foodocracy Group is a pending 501(c)(3) nonprofit organization dedicated to promoting a more independent and sustainable food system by assisting small scale farmers and small batch producers in creating fair and equitable income opportunities.
+The Foodocracy Group is a 501(c)(3) nonprofit organization dedicated to promoting a more independent and sustainable food system by assisting small scale farmers and small batch producers in creating fair and equitable income opportunities.
 Our mission is anchored in the fundamental belief that food should be good for the environment, our health and local economies.

 Strengthening independent food systems is the crossroads of environmental, health, and social change.
 Today, food and agriculture companies are consolidated, and most of the world relies on a few global companies for the growing, processing, distributing and retailing of food.